twinfoundation/blob-storage/packages/blob-storage-service/docs/reference/classes/BlobStorageService.md

 • **options.entryEntityStorageType?**: `string`

-The type of the storage connector for the metadata, defaults to "blob-entry".
+The type of the storage connector for the metadata, defaults to "blob-storage-entry".

 • **options.vaultConnectorType?**: `string`